JTRamirez/BRMS-Walkthrough/modules/part-one-whats-a-rule-engine-anyway.md

 # What's covered in this section

 * The definition of a Rules Engine
-* The benefits and challenges of a Rules Engine
+* The benefits and challenges of using a Rules Engine
 * What this Outlearn path will cover

 <br /><br />